Is Anthony Edwards the GOAT? See what Michael Jordan had to say

 NBA commentator Chris Broussard shared recently in a conversation on First Things First that he spoke with Jordan, who agrees that the two share a similar athleticism and explosiveness in their games.

 “There’s two comparisons to Michael Jordan,” explained Broussard.
-“One, that he could one day be as good as Michael Jordan or better.
+“One, that he might one day be as good as Michael Jordan or better.
 That’s where LeBron always got compared to Jordan, not because stylistically they played like that.

 “Then there’s the other one: that their game is similar.
 As great as Anthony Edwards is – and I think he can be the best American player, maybe the face of the league, at least American players – he’s not going to ever be in the GOAT conversation.
 But stylistically?
 Well, I reached out to the GOAT today.
 Michael Jordan said there are similarities in their games, he agreed!”